zeroecco/boundless/documentation/site/pages/prover-manual/bento/performance-tuning.md

 (1 row)
 ```

-:::note[Note]
+:::tip[Note]
-Note that in the `job_status.sh` output above, the Hz is only accurate if the job has completed with no error conditions.
+In the `job_status.sh` output above, the Hz is only accurate if the job has completed with no error conditions.
 Failed and in-progress jobs will have an inflated Hz value.
 :::

 In the final table, the effective Hz is the primary metric for consideration.
 This represents the (number of cycles) / (elapsed wallclock time).
 In the example above, the effective Hz is roughly 400kHz.